raspberrypi/documentation/hardware/raspberrypi/bootmodes/msd.md

 To boot the Pi 400 from a USB mass storage device, simply image the USB drive with Raspberry Pi OS 2020-08-20 or newer using the Raspberry Pi Imager utility: select the USB drive from the `SD Card` list in Raspberry Pi Imager.

 <a name="pi4"></a>
-## Raspberry Pi 4
+## Raspberry Pi 4B
 Depending on when your Raspberry Pi 4 was manufactured, the bootloader EEPROM may need to be updated to enable booting from USB mass storage devices.

 ### Check if your Pi 4B has the required bootloader EEPROM version

-To check if your Pi 4B has the required bootloader EEPROM version, boot the device with no SD card inserted and a display attached to one of the HDMI ports.
+To check if your Pi 4B has the required bootloader EEPROM version, power it up with with no SD card inserted and a display attached to one of the HDMI ports.
 The Pi 4B will display a diagnostic screen on the attached display, which includes the bootloader EEPROM version at the top of the screen.
 The bootloader must be dated `Sep 3 2020` or later to support USB mass storage boot.
-If the diagnostic screen reports a date earlier than `Sep 3 2020`, or there is no diagnostic screen shown, you will need to updated the bootloader EEPROM first to enable USB mass storage boot.
+If the diagnostic screen reports a date earlier than `Sep 3 2020`, or there is no diagnostic screen shown, you will need to update the bootloader EEPROM first to enable USB mass storage boot.

 USB mass storage boot on the Pi 4B required Raspberry Pi OS 2020-08-20 or later.

-### Enable USB mass storage boot on a Pi 4 by updating the bootloader EEPROM
+### Enable USB mass storage boot on a Pi 4B by updating the bootloader EEPROM
 If your Pi 4 requires an updated bootloader EEPROM in order to support USB mass storage boot, you can perform the update as follows:

 1. Use the "Misc Utility Images" option in [Raspberry Pi Imager](https://www.raspberrypi.org/downloads/) to create an SD card with the latest "Raspberry Pi 4 EEPROM boot recovery" image.
-1. Boot the Pi 4 using this SD card and a display attached to one of the HDMI ports.
+1. Boot the Pi 4 using this SD card.
-3. The bootloader EEPROM will be updated to the latest available version, then the display will turn green to indicate success.
+1. The bootloader EEPROM will be updated to the latest factory version, then the Pi will flash its green ACT light rapidly, and display green on the HDMI outputs to indicate success.

 The Pi 4 can now be booted from a USB mass storage device.

-## Changing boot order on Pi 4 and Pi 400
+## Changing boot order on Pi 4B and Pi 400

 The [raspi-config](../../../configuration/raspi-config.md) utility can be used to choose between SD/USB (default) or SD/Network boot modes.